 Fine Collection and Enforcement Service

 Fine Collection and Enforcement Service (FCS) came into operation on 1 June 2018.
-We are part of the NI Courts and Tribunals Service.
-The team is made up of dedicated collection officers who will provide advice to debtors and collect/enforce outstanding financial penalties imposed (or registered) by criminal court where a collection order has been made.
+We are part of the NI Courts and Tribunals Service and are responsible for the recovery of outstanding financial penalties.
+The team is made up of dedicated collection officers who will provide advice to debtors and collect/enforce outstanding financial penalties imposed (or registered) by criminal court where a collection order has been made and where the monies owed have not been paid by the due date as directed by the Court.

-These collection and enforcement arrangements will apply to court imposed fines, compensation orders, offender levy, costs imposed by courts, fixed penalties and penalty notices, fines transferred from other jurisdictions and juror fines.
+These collection and enforcement arrangements will apply to outstanding unpaid court-imposed fines, compensation orders, offender levy, costs imposed by courts, fixed penalties and penalty notices, fines transferred from other jurisdictions and juror fines.
 They will not apply to confiscation orders.

 How to pay your fine?